danielchg/danielchg.github.io/content/posts/oc-mirror/index.md

 343496049fae3aadfc5c63064bbae33bce2e1511fa7b1a9522dca3cd9c318f6b
 ```

-It is important to be aware that the content of the `ImageContentSourcePolicy` make reference only to the registry repository no to the container image.
+It is important to be aware that the content of the `ImageContentSourcePolicy` make reference only to the repository no to the container image.
 As you can see in the command above the image that we try to pull is `registry.local:5000/oc-mirror/ubi8/ubi:latest` not just `registry.local:5000/oc-mirror/ubi8`.

-How to use these ICSPs objects depend of the status of your cluster, if you are going to start an OCP installation from scratch, there are a section in the `install-config.yaml` to add these configs, and if you have a cluster already running and you just need to update the ICSPs objects just apply this YAML files with `oc apply -f`.
+How to use these ICSPs objects depends on the status of your cluster, if you are going to start an OCP installation from scratch, there are a section in the `install-config.yaml` to add these configs, if you have a cluster already running and you just need to update the ICSPs objects, then apply this YAML files with `oc apply -f`.

 ## Conclusions

-Currently there are a lot of use cases where a disconnected installation of an OCP cluster is required, and it is important that the procedure to create and maintain a disconnected registry should be as easier as posible.
-With this new `oc-mirror` plugin the whole procedure has been simplify and also there are multimple improvements like the inrcremental download on each run vs the full download with the previous approach.
-Moreover, nowadays with DevOps culture and GitOps methodology, it is good to have a way to keep tracking in a Git reposotory of all the changes and track with a CI/CD tool the runs to create and/or maintain the Disconnected Registry.
-I think it is a worthy tool that helps a lot for production environments.
+Currently, there are a lot of use cases where a disconnected installation of an OCP cluster is required, and the procedure to create and maintain a disconnected registry must be as easier as possible.
+With this new oc-mirror plugin the whole procedure has been simplified and also there are multiple improvements like the incremental download on each run vs the full download with the previous approach.
+Moreover, nowadays with DevOps culture and GitOps methodology, it is good to have a way to keep tracking in a Git repository all the changes and track with a CI/CD tool that runs to create and/or maintain the Disconnected Registry.
+I think it is a worthy tool that helps a lot in production environments.

 ## Links